An Online Tool for Misinformation Detection: Enhancing Media Literacy and Critical Thinking Skills

 References

 Aïmeur, E., Amri, S., & Brassard, G. (2023).
-Fake news, disinformation and misinformation in social media: a review.
+Fake news, disinformation and misinformation in social media: A review.
 Social Network Analysis and Mining, 13(1), 30. https://doi.org/10.1007/s13278-023-01028-5

 Allcott, H., & Gentzkow, M. (2017).
-Social media and fake news in the 2016 election.
+Social Media and Fake News in the 2016 Election.
 Journal of Economic Perspectives, 31(2), 211–236. https://doi.org/10.1257/jep.31.2.211

 Aulia, M., & Yuliani, H. (2022).
 POE-based e-module (predict, observe, and explain): Improving students’ critical thinking skills on kinetic theory of gases.
-Online Learning In Educational Research, 2(2), 57–66.
+Online Learning In Educational Research, 2(2), 57–66. https://doi.org/10.58524/oler.v2i2.128

 Chen, X., Sin, S. C. J., Theng, Y. L., & Lee, C. S. (2015).
 Why students share misinformation on social media: Motivation, gender, and study-level differences.
 Journal of Academic Librarianship, 41(5), 583–592. https://doi.org/10.1016/j.acalib.2015.07.003

-Claire, W., & Hossein, D. (2017).
+Claire, W., & Hossein, D. (2017b).
 Information disorder: Toward an interdisciplinary framework for research and policy making / Reports / Publications / Media Freedom in Europe - Resource Centre by OBCT - Resource Centre.
-Information Disorder: Toward an Interdisciplinary Framework for Research and Policy Making, 20–25.
+Information Disorder: Toward an Interdisciplinary Framework for Research and Policy Making, 20–25. https://rm.coe.int/information-disorder-report-november-2017/1680764666?ct=t()

 Commission., E. (2020).
-European comission.
-Tackling Online Disinformation.
+European Comission.
+Tackling online disinformation.
+Tackling Online Disinformation. https://digital-strategy.ec.europa.eu/en/policies/online-disinformation

 Das, R., & Ahmed, W. (2021).
 Rethinking fake news: Disinformation and ideology during the time of covid-19 global pandemic.
 Iim Kozhikode Society & Management Review, 11(1), 146–159. https://doi.org/10.1177/22779752211027382